entrepeneur4lyf/SkyThought/skythought/skythought_evals/README.md

 - Long context generations: Errors can accumulate so that the output changes at 1k+ tokens, which compound as you keep generating.
 Since we typically set max tokens to be 16k or 32k tokens, the final solution will change significantly
 - vLLM settings:  With vLLM, we’ve also noticed that at half-precision, different batch sizes can affect downstream evaluation results by a few percentage points.
 Further, different tensor parallelism settings can also change results in half-precision.

  We recommend to run all evaluation benchmarks at full precision, i.e float32 to avoid this.
 By default, we run evaluation in `float32`, which can be customized with the `--dtype` flag.
-In full-precision, evaluation results should be robust to chanes in batch size, tensor parallel size, etc.
+In full-precision, evaluation results should be robust to changes in batch size, tensor parallel size, etc.